moimikey/react-footnotes/README.md

 # 👣 react-footnotes

 Dead simple footnotes, in React!
+Works with React 18!

+- Removes `react-tree-walker` for a super tiny, pure component with no side-effects!
-- Doesn't alter wrapped element or add any extra divs or spans
+- Doesn't alter wrapped element (NO EXTRA divs or spans!)
-- Automatically increments footnote identifier number with every new footnote
+- Automatic number increments for each Footnote
+- Automatic footnote anchoring and linking

 ## Authors